Fast degree-preserving rewiring of complex networks: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Piet Van Meighem and co-authors for access to the data used in \cite{van2010influence}, which was used to compare the performance of the different algorithms.
-We thank James Gleeson, Samuel Unicomb, David O'Sullivan and Howard Caulfield for helpful conversations and discussions of the problem.
+We thank The networks research group at the University of Limerick as well as Laurent H\'ebert-Dufresne and Yingyue Ke for helpful conversations and discussions of the problem.